A RetroSearch Logo

 chkdsk | Microsoft Learn

 Checks the file system and file system metadata of a volume for logical and physical errors.
-If used without parameters, chkdsk displays only the status of the volume and does not fix any errors.
+If used without parameters, chkdsk displays only the status of the volume and doesn't fix any errors.
 If used with the /f, /r, /x, or /b parameters, it fixes errors on the volume.

 Important